-Source/Collection of Data: Using an automated agency system maintained by the Remediation Division, data will be collected to reflect the combined number of state and federal Superfund sites that are in a post-closure phase.
+Source/Collection of Data: Using the Internal Data Application (IDA) reporting system, data will be collected to reflect the combined number of state and federal Superfund sites that are in a post-closure phase.

 Method of Calculation: The sum of the number of state and federal Superfund sites in post-closure care phase, for the reporting period, as determined by a database query.